 Elements of a Project Brief

 A project brief usually contains brief details about a project.
 Creating a project brief depends entirely upon the type of the project and the client to whom you are offering the project.
-However, here are some elements that are part of most project briefs:
+However, here are some elements that are part of most of it: